 What’s the first step to improving the overall usability of your features?

-If you’ve been struggling to implement complex enterprise features that your users find intuitive to use, we have put together a course (UX Skills for Developers) that will help improve your implementation and overall usability.
+If you’ve been struggling to implement complex enterprise features that your users find intuitive to use, we have put together a course (Design SOS) that will help improve your implementation and overall usability.

 If we’ve missed anything, please let us know, like you, we’re interested in continuous improvement so please reach out to us.